ALLIED MILLING & BAKING MODERN SLAVERY STATEMENT

 Within our Business

-We acknowledge that one of our key risk areas is the use of temporary labour within our supply chain and we are working with our providers so that they understand our expectations of them in taking the required proactive steps to tackling hidden labour exploitation.
+We acknowledge that one of our key risk areas is the use of temporary labour within our supply chain and we work with our providers so that they understand our expectations of them in taking the required proactive steps to tackling hidden labour exploitation.
 We actively audit the agencies who supply us with temporary labour against legislative compliance, including compliance with the Modern Slavery Act and conduct agency worker interviews as part of our audit process.

 Within our Supply Chain